Noodulz/Noodulz/README.md

 - 💬 Ask me about good ramen brands and great films to watch and cry to
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I really really really like noodles
+- 🤠 This thingy's going to change soon but for now, I'll finish by mentioning I am really hooked on Red Dead Redemption 2 right now